software-students-spring2024/5-final-project-spring-2024-finalfive/README.md

 ## Description

 Our Web App, StatMates, can provide easy-to-read sports-related information to users based on professional league queries written in the natural language.
+Users register to use the site and can add friends to see their saved queries.

 ## Configuration
 Follow the following steps in order: